anoopvijayan-9074000912/anoopvijayan-9895.github.io/event-frontend/README.md

             flutter test
             sdk: flutter

  3. HTTP client for API calls

+      For running frontend use command in terminal - flutter run -d chrome